 Splines controls the type of spline connectors drawn.
 This is mostly self explanatory:

 Twist causes the selection to be rotated around the extrusion axis.
 This value is applied over the entire extrusion, or at each step if Per Step is checked.
+Scale applies a percentage scaling to the selection at each step.
+This value is applied over the entire extrusion, or at each step if Log Scale is checked. |

 This section contains additional information on spline paths used to control extrusions.
 Any combination of splines can be used (selection is ignored); it is only necessary to snap the 3D Cursor to the desired starting Point.